 Is The Keystone School accredited?

-Yes, Keystone's demonstrated record of success has earned it recognition from two of the leading accrediting boards in the country, the AdvancED/Northwest Accreditation Commission and the Middle States Association of Colleges and Schools.
+Yes, Keystone's demonstrated record of success in its’ middle and high school programs has earned it recognition from two of the leading accrediting boards in the country, the AdvancED/Northwest Accreditation Commission and the Middle States Association of Colleges and Schools.

 You can be confident that your Keystone education is of the highest quality and that other accredited schools widely accept the work you do.
 Although we cannot guarantee that Keystone credits are transferable, we rarely have an issue.
 Should you have a doubt, you should contact your local school officials directly or contact a Keystone Student Services Representative (1-800-255-4937) to work with you and your local school officials to determine acceptance of Keystone credits.